Do you feel like you're not paid enough money for the work you do? If you do, you're not alone.

 Make sure that you keep a record of your daily and weekly accomplishments, and any data supporting these achievements.
 Even though you're doing a terrific job, your boss may still need reminding.

 Don't wait until you ask for the raise to share your accomplishments.

 Keep your supervisor in the loop about your progress with an ongoing stream of communication about your activities.
 In particular, it's helpful to let your supervisor know:

 - When you receive praise or acknowledgement (especially from management-level employees or people in other departments)

 - When your work helps increase the company's revenue or decrease cost

 - When you go above and beyond your job description

 Document Your Value

-Research compensation and salary trends for your field through surveys by professional organizations, online salary tools, and informal dialogue with professional colleagues.
+Research compensation and salary trends for your field through surveys by professional organizations, data on average salary increases, online salary tools, and informal dialogue with professional colleagues.